EdgeCaseBerg/sn/outline.md

 	- Establish ????'s friends
 		- ????
 		- ????
 	- Find way for characters to chance meet again
+	- One of them asks the other out

+### Ch4

+	- First Date between characters
+	- Some type of plot point alternate to romance